ACEsuit/mace/README.md

-# ACE_torch
+# LieACE

-ACE implementation in PyTorch.
+ACE implementation in PyTorch for Lie Groups.

 ## Requirements